kawaii-ng/Nice2MeetU/README.md

 - Faciliatate my friends to draw the card instead of drawing from 100 cards in real life
 - Collect the name and card number immediately once my friends use this app

+### Feature(s)
+1. Background color changes after a certain time
+2. The number will count from 0 until it equals to the lucky number

 ### Function(s)
 1. Allow users input their name
 2. Automatically and randomly generate a number
 3. Data (including users' name & number) is sent via email automatically
-4. Background color changes after a certain time
-5. The number will count from 0 until it equals to the lucky number

 ### Technical Skill(s)
 - React.js